oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

 | :coin: | Currency | All |
 | :100: | Percent | Nonintegers |

+## Bounds

+Determines the input and output space in terms of values.

+### Behaviors

+    - If the value is outside its range, the value will be rounded.
+    - A negative sign will automatically be inserted when: min &lt; 0 and max ≤ 0.

+### Enforcement

+    - Lower bound is enforced when the view is: active.
+    - Upper bound is enforced when the view is: active.

 ## Precision

 Determines the input and output space in terms of digits.